SpringTree/check-git-branch-name/README.md

 We use [git flow AVH](https://github.com/petervanderdoes/gitflow-avh) within our company as a git branching strategy.
 This package provided a module to validate the current git branch against that naming policy.
-Recommended use is to perform the check in a [Husky](https://github.com/typicode/husky) prepush hook.
+Recommended use is to perform the check in a [Husky](https://github.com/typicode/husky) pre-push hook.

 You can install this module in your project: